Docker Container Restarts With Exit Code 137 (OOM Killed): Fix It

 Prevention

-• Every container has a memory limit; alert at 85 percent of it.
+• Every container has a memory limit, with an alert at ~85 percent of it.

-• p99 RSS is observed for at least a week before the limit is set.
+• p99 RSS is observed for at least a week of real traffic before the limit is set.

 • Caches and pools have explicit upper bounds.

-• Heap profiling tooling shipped in the image (or attachable via sidecar) so you can dump in prod.
+• Heap-profiling tooling ships in the image (or is attachable via sidecar) so you can dump in prod.

-• Track restart count per service; investigate every OOM rather than swallowing it.
+• Restart count is tracked per service, and every OOM is investigated rather than swallowed.

 Tags: #Backend #Troubleshooting #docker